 Increasingly, cyberattacks have become a major problem for a number of businesses.
 Therefore, selecting a platform with strong security is an efficient method of avoiding it.
 Let’s take a look at Laravel vs. Magento’s security.

 Magento provides a Security Scan Tool that enables merchants to regularly monitor their sites and receive updates about known security risks, malware, or unauthorized access.
 It has a number of built-in security features that make it harder for hackers to penetrate your system and steal your data.
 If security is a top priority for your business, Magento is the better option.

-While Laravel offers various mechanisms such as password storage in an encrypted format through its “Hash” class which supports bcrypt-based salting for increased protection from hackers trying to discover your site’s secrets.
+Laravel offers various mechanisms such as passwords stored in an encrypted format through its Hash class which supports bcrypt-based salting for increased protection from hackers trying to discover your site’s secrets.

 Another perk of the Laravel framework is it delivers real-time tests.
 Many frameworks today miss out on this unique feature.
 Testing is essential to check on your website’s performance and make amends to improve.
 Thus, this is a vital prospect you must look at in a framework.
 Magento employs a variety of testing methodologies to assure the quality of its products and code.

 Easy of Available

 Laravel is considered to be easier than Magento because it has a simpler user interface and less complexity.
 This makes Laravel more suitable for developers who are looking for something that they can easily understand without having difficulty with the codebase or understanding how things work under the surface

 Laravle also happens to have been known over time as being one of the easiest platforms out there so this could very well account for why many people prefer using them.